Matthew Chapter Five

 Matthew 5:3

-Jesus begins His teaching with what is commonly called "The Beatitudes" because they describe the heart of a believer.
-The word blessed basically means worry free and, here, Jesus says that the poor in spirit do not need to worry.
-He goes on to say that His kingdom (the kingdom of heaven) is theirs.
+Yeshua begins his teaching with what is commonly called "The Beatitudes" because they describe the heart of a believer.
+The word blessed basically means worry free and, here, Yeshua says that the poor in spirit do not need to worry.
+He goes on to say that his kingdom (the kingdom of heaven) is theirs.
 He is talking about those who are humble enough to admit that they cannot get to heaven on their own.
 The poor in spirit realize that their ability to enter the kingdom is a gift from the king and not based on what they have achieved on this earth.
+The poor in spirit also refers to those who are not happy about the spiritual state of the world and they understand that a change is necessary.

 Matthew 5:4

-'Blessed are those who mourn, for they will be comforted.'
+"How blessed are those who mourn! for they will be comforted.

 Matthew 5:5

-'Blessed are the meek, for they will inherit the earth.'
+"How blessed are the meek! for they will inherit the Land!

-Jesus quotes King David from Psalm 37:11.
+Yeshua quotes King David from Psalm 37:11.
 So, what does it mean to be meek?
 In that Psalm, we see that the meek are those who wait and trust in the Lord.
 They realize that they cannot do anything on their own and so when faced with people doing bad things to them, they simply trust in God to handle the situation.
-During the Millennial Reign, it will be these people that rule and reign with Christ.
+During the Millennial Reign, it will be these people that rule and reign with Yeshua Messiah.

 Matthew 5:6

-'Blessed are those who hunger and thirst for righteousness, for they will be filled.'
+"How blessed are those who hunger and thirst for righteousness! for they will be filled.

-Those that focus on living for Jesus are those that "hunger and thirst for righteousness".
-God has promised that, if we are focused on Him, then, He will provide for the rest of our needs.
+Those that focus on living for Yeshua are those that "hunger and thirst for righteousness".
+God has promised that, if we are focused on him, then, he will provide for the rest of our needs.
 None of us can say that we constantly do this as we all still have moments of self but, during the Millennial Reign, it will be all about the Lord.

 Matthew 5:7

-'Blessed are the merciful, for they will be shown mercy.'
+"How blessed are those who show mercy! for they will be shown mercy.

 What is mercy?
 Mercy is withholding a punishment from someone that deserves to be punished.
 This verse describes a Christian that, when they are offended or mistreated by someone else, does not retaliate.
 Once again, we probably all fall short of this reaction at times but we will be perfect in this at the proper time.